 Kampala is the shiny jewel of East Africa.
-Despite being the capital and the largest city of Uganda, Kampala has some amazing twists to it.
+Despite being the capital and the largest city of Uganda, Kampala has some fantastic twists to it.
 The engaging and dynamic nature of the city remains a marvel to all who visit every year.
-Nearly all of its areas are hassle-free and there are plenty of attraction sites to keep you busy during your stay.
+Nearly all of its areas are hassle-free, and there are plenty of attraction sites to keep you busy during your stay.

 As the heartbeat of the nation, Kampala is blessed with a rich and colorful history.
-Ranging from fascinating places to the very compounds where the entire country was run before the intervention of the colonials masters, the tourist’s locations are almost inexhaustible.
+Ranging from fascinating places to the colonial suburban streets, the tourist’s locations are almost inexhaustible.

 With an annual population growth rate of 4.03%, Kampala is ranked the 13th fastest growing city on the planet, according to City Mayors.
 While Mercer, a global development consulting agency located in New York has ranked Kampala to be the best city to live in East Africa.

 The city has several faces.
 Central Kampala, in particular, has its occasional chaotic traffic jam thanks to the ever-increasing number of shoppers, hawkers, and taxis roaming its streets.

 Regardless of where you may find yourself in Kampala, here are 7 things you should not miss out on doing before leaving East Africa’s glowing city.

 Uganda, the pearl of Africa #Uganda #thepearlofafrica #traveltips #travelpics #travelgram #wanderlust #vacation #instatravel #traveling #travelingtheworld #tourafrica #africandestinations #mountaingorillas #sourceofthenile #nileriver #whitewaterrafting #buganda #wildlife #bugandakingdom #birdviewing #kasubitombs #ifollowback #ifb #bucketlist ?
 IG/